Hakinzy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 (6) A script that displays the third line of the file iacta (7) A shell script that creates a file name \*\\'"Best School"\'\\*$\?\*\*\*\*\*:)
-(8) A script that writes into the file ls_cwd_content the result of the command ls -la (9) A script that duplicates the last line of the file iacta
+(8) A script that writes into the file ls_cwd_content the result of the command ls -la (9) A script that duplicates the last line of the file iacta (10) A script that deletes all the regular files with .js extension (11) A script that counts the number of directories and sub-directories